johchai/Johchai/README.md

 Currently a Front End Developer @ MEO Studio crafting intuitive, polished digital experiences with a focus on detail and user-centered design.

+Just a heads-up, most of my coding activity happens in private GitLab repos at work, so I’m not very active on GitHub.

 ### What I am doing now 🧑‍💻:

 - 🔭 I’m currently diving deeper into deployment tooling—specifically containerization with Docker and managing Linux-based server environments.
 Also focusing on unit and integration testing for reliable frontend.